Jack-Gitter/tunes/README.md

 ## Goose

 [Goose](https://github.com/pressly/goose) is utilized to run database migrations.
 The database initially is completely empty.
-Within the migrations folder of the Tunes backend, there are database migrations which will get the postgres database set up properly to integrate with the Tunes application
+Within the migrations folder of the Tunes backend, there are database migrations which will get the Postgres database set up properly to integrate with the Tunes application

 ## Swagger